SaraKhirfan/MiniChatbot/README.md

 ---

 ## 📝 Short Reflection
-'**What worked well?** The integration between FAISS and LangChain was seamless.
+**What worked well?** The integration between FAISS and LangChain was seamless.
 The system's ability to retrieve exact citations from the text proved that the semantic search was highly accurate.

 **What limitations did we face?** Standardizing text chunks was a challenge; if a chunk is too short, it lacks context, but if it is too long, it can exceed the LLM's prompt limit.
 We balanced this by using k=5 in our similarity search.